CompAndSave Blog

 4. Intentional Product Aging

-Another concerning aspect of the printer ink scam is planned product aging.
+Another reason why printer ink is a scam is planned product aging.
 Below are some of them:

 Chips on the cartridges can force the printer to stop operating when any color runs out, even if other colors are available.
-Your printer will not work until you replace the empty cartridges.
+Your printer will only work once you replace the empty cartridges.

-Have you ever received an error message from your printer, claiming that you're low on ink, only to replace the cartridge and find that it still has plenty of ink left?
+Have you ever received an error message from your printer claiming that you’re low on ink, only to replace the cartridge and find that it still has plenty of ink left?
 This happens because some printers intentionally provide inaccurate low ink warnings, prompting premature cartridge replacements.
-To learn how to bypass this, check our low ink level error guide.
+But is there a solution to this issue?
+Absolutely!
+Learn how to bypass this by checking our low ink level error guide.

 Interesting Fact: